House of Flavors

-House of Flavors is a manufacturer of ice cream based in Ludington, Michigan.
+House of Flavors is a manufacturer and retailer of ice cream based in Ludington, Michigan.
 It started as a dairy business as part of a farm operation before 1930.
 In 1935 the business had become known as Miller's Dairy and started expanding the operation.
 By the 1940s they processed milk, buttermilk, cottage cheese, and ice cream.
 In the late 1940s a businessman with a decade of dairy experience moved to Ludington from a city 60 miles south to become a partner of the existing business.
 He became the general manager and the name was changed to Park Dairy.
-The milk and butter segments of the business were sold off and the enterprise concentrated from then on into just making ice cream.
+The milk and butter segments of the business were sold off and the enterprise thereafter concentrated on just making ice cream.